nautkoncept/develdoe.github.io/_posts/2016-09-06-Add-Mailchimp-to-your-site.md

 ---
 published: true
-title: Add Mailchipm to your site
+title: Add Mailchimp to your site
 Description: Short step by step guide on how we add Mailchimp to our sites
 date: 2016-09-05T00:00:00.000Z
 description: Short step by step guide on how we add Mailchimp to our sites